Demosthenes-Eth/public-domain-token/README.md

     - `newIssuer` is not already authorized.
     - Total issuer count has not reached `maxIssuers`.
   - Once authorized, the new issuer appears in the issuers array and has special privileges (mint/burn).
+  - This function is modified by `cooldown` which checks that the address submitted doesn't have an active cooldown.

 **3.2 Losing Issuer Status**
 - `deauthorizeIssuer(address existingIssuer)`